Cosmic dust: Some "dusty" clouds in the universe

 The Solar System has its own interplanetary dust cloud, as do extrasolar systems.
 There are different types of nebulae with different physical causes and processes: diffuse nebula, infrared (IR) reflection nebula, supernova remnant, molecular cloud, HII regions, photodissociation regions, and dark nebula.

 Distinctions between those types of nebula are that different radiation processes are at work.
 For example, H II regions, like the Orion Nebula, where a lot of star-formation is taking place, are characterized as thermal emission nebulae.
 Supernova remnants, on the other hand, like the Crab Nebula, are characterized as nonthermal emission (synchrotron radiation).

 Some of the better known dusty regions in the Universe are the diffuse nebulae in the Messier catalog, for example: M1, M8, M16, M17, M20, M42, M43.

 Some larger dust catalogs are Sharpless (1959) A Catalogue of HII Regions, Lynds (1965) Catalogue of Bright Nebulae, Lynds (1962) Catalogue of Dark Nebulae, van den Bergh (1966) Catalogue of Reflection Nebulae, Green (1988) Rev. Reference Cat. of Galactic SNRs, The National Space Sciences Data Center (NSSDC), and CDS Online Catalogs.

 Dust sample return

 The Discovery program's Stardust mission, was launched on 7 February 1999 to collect samples from the coma of comet Wild 2, as well as samples of cosmic dust.
 It returned samples to Earth on 15 January 2006.
 In 2007, the recovery of particles of interstellar dust from the samples was announced.

+Dust particles on Earth

+In 2017, Genge et al published a paper about "urban collection" of dust particles on Earth.
+The team were able to collect 500 micrometeorites from rooftops.
+Dust was collected in Oslo and in Paris, and "all particles are silicate-dominated (S type) cosmic spherules with subspherical shapes that form by melting during atmospheric entry and consist of quench crystals of magnesian olivine, relict crystals of forsterite, and iron-bearing olivine within glass".
+In the UK, scientists look for micrometeorites on the rooftops of cathedrals, like Canterbury Cathedral and Rochester Cathedral.
+Currently 40,000 tons of cosmic dust fall to Earth each year.